ReadyThenRun/COURSERA/Submission/GoogooleITSupport/SystemAdminAndITInfrastructureServices/SoftwareCompany.md

 <h4>My solution:</h4>
 <p>
-There are lots of problem descripted in this question document.
+There are lots of problems descripted in this question document.

 Firstly, Let the employees to buy computer by themselves is not a good suggestion.
 They should draft a standard operating procedure (SOP) for procurement process.
 For a software company, computer have special requirement for then reason that developer will use it as a main weapon to product debugging and software running environment testing.
 It is essentially for the software company to implement a SOP for computer procurement.